isaacnovaes/algorithm-challenges/jaden-casin-string/README.md

 ---

 It is a Code Wars challenge.
-By solving it, I could practise string methods, which are really important and efficient to deal with arrays in JS.
+By solving it, I could practise string methods, which are really important and efficient to deal with strings in JS.
 Also, I have learned a new string method:
 ``` js
 String.fromCharCode(SCIICode, SCIICode, SCIICode, ... )